Skip to content

 If you followed the installation guide you can import VGLX with two commands. find_package(vglx REQUIRED) asks CMake to locate the library.
 If it is missing or incorrectly installed, configuration fails. target_link_libraries links our application to the VGLX binaries.

 The Windows-only section copies the VGLX DLL next to the executable after the build step.
 CMake selects the correct binary automatically based on your build type.
-Without this the application may fail to compile on Window unless you add the binaries to your system path.
+Without this the application may fail to launch on Windows unless you add the binaries to your system path.

 This setup looks simple but CMake is doing a lot behind the scenes.
 It verifies the installation, loads the correct configuration and handles platform-specific details for us.